Medium/opensource/ocla-1.0.md

    <https://github.com/Obvious/open-source>.

 5. "Contribution" / "Contributions" &mdash; Code, content, and ideas that are meant to be integrated into Projects.
-A Contribution may take the form of an issue (bug report) or a pull request (suggestion to integrate content) filed with a Project.
-A Contribution might also just be an email or other more general communication intended to be received by one of The Contributors.
+Issues (bug report) and pull requests (suggestions to integrate content) filed on a Project are implicitly Contributions, unless they clearly state up-front, "This is not a contribution."
+Contributions may take other forms as well, including (but not limited to) email or other more general communication intended to be received by one or more of The Contributors.

 6. "The Contributors" &mdash; Those people and corporations that provide Contributions.